Spring Boot DDD in Practice: Learning Domain Design through an Order System

 And along with the core concepts of DDD (Domain Driven Design),

-you will understand the overall flow of how to design a domain based on Clean Architecture / Hexagonal Architecture structures.
+we will understand the overall flow of how to design domains based on Clean Architecture / Hexagonal Architecture structures.

 Why is DDD necessary?